 (2) For the purposes of subsection (1), the Minister may enter into contracts or arrangements which may provide for payment to the Department for services provided.

-(3) In subsection (1), “services” means services of the kind that the Department provides for the purpose of performing its functions under this Act and includes advice, the performance of work and the use of facilities.
+(3) In subsection (1), services means services of the kind that the Department provides for the purpose of performing its functions under this Act and includes advice, the performance of work and the use of facilities.

 [Section 6A inserted by No. 47 of 1993 s.
 21.]